Can I register someone else's domain name when it expires?

 If you are already a Tiger Technologies customer, and you would like to try to register an additional domain name when it expires at another company, please contact us.
 We can usually add the domain name to our "watchlist", a service that will try to register an expired name.

 The watchlist service is free.
-The only charge would be our normal domain name registration fee if we're successful.
-If you choose separate Web hosting service for the domain name, we'll apply the domain name fee as a credit toward future hosting fees.
+The only charge would be our normal domain name registration fee if we're successful (which isn’t guaranteed — see the warning below).
+If you later choose separate hosting service for the domain name, we'll apply the domain name fee as a credit toward future hosting fees.

 How often does the watchlist check?